 Components of Blood:

 - Red blood cells (RBCs): Each RBC has a lifespan of 4 months.
-They contain hemoglobin and carrying oxygen and carbon dioxide.
+They contain hemoglobin and carry oxygen and carbon dioxide.

 - White blood cells (WBCs) have a significant role in the immune system.
 They fight infections and diseases.
-There are different types of WBC which are neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
+There are different types of WBCs which are neutrophils, lymphocytes, monocytes, eosinophils, and basophils.

 - Platelets are cells that are responsible for blood clotting.
-Its principal function is to stop the bleeding so that the body won’t lose too much.
+Its principal function is to stop the bleeding so that the body won’t lose too much blood.
 It also has a life span of 7-10 days.

-- Plasma is the primary fundamental of blood and particularly made up of water, with proteins, ions, nutrients, and wastes mixed in.
+- Plasma constitutes 55% of the blood and is particularly made up of water, with proteins, ions, nutrients, and wastes mixed in.
 Plasma also helps clotting factors of the platelets.

 What is RH Factor?